-- 6 Week Games Development Project using C++ in UE5
+- Game Development Project using C++

 - Industry Panel Interview

-C++ HackerRank Test
+C++ Technical Test

-Our panel of industry programming experts have been hard at work creating a C++ HackerRank test so that you can show off your remarkable coding skills.
 You’ll be presented with a set of questions which reflect the code challenges and problems you would expect to be faced with in the games industry.
 It’s not an easy test though and will really challenge your knowledge!